galiacheng/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/model-in-image/usage.md

 - Set `configuration.model.domainType` to `JRF`.

 - Set `configuration.opss.walletPasswordSecret` to reference a secret that defines a `walletPassword` key.
 This is used to encrypt the domain's OPSS wallet file.
 This is a required field for JRF domains.
+The password must have a minimum length of eight characters and contain alphabetic characters combined with numbers or special characters.

 - Set `configuration.opss.walletFileSecret` to reference a secret that contains your domain's OPSS wallet file in its `walletFile` key.
 This assumes you have an OPSS wallet file from a previous start of the same domain.
 It enables a restarted or migrated domain to access its database information.
 This is an optional field for JRF domains, but must always be set if you want a restarted or migrated domain to access its database information.